 The junior boys and girls meet on Friday evenings at 6.00 pm for coaching.
-In 2018 we entered teams in the East Surrey Colts League at under 9, 11, 12 &13 age levels.
-Thursday evenings are reserved for girls who train in order to represent Mole Valley in the Surrey Youth Games.
-Our under 11 girls play in the ‘Smash – It’ league.
-We host the Dorking Schools’ Kwik Cricket competitions for boys and girls.
-Our under 7s participate in the All Stars scheme.
+In 2019 we entered teams in the East Surrey Colts League at under 9, 11, 12, 13 &14 age levels.
+We hosted the Dorking Schools’ Kwik Cricket competitions for boys and girls.
+31 under 7s participated in the All Stars scheme.

 We work very closely with Surrey County Cricket Club and recommend promising players to the county some of whom are currently progressing through the Surrey district system.
 Every year eight juniors are selected for special coaching at the Surrey Cricket Centre under the Russell Haigh Bursary.
-The sessions in 2019 start on the 8th February and finish on the 8th March.
 We have a presentation evening when trophies are presented at each age group, often by a well known cricket celebrity.

 During August we run a week long fun-filled Summer Camp for boys and girls.

 We also take a group to the Kia Oval to see at least one first class match as guests of the County.
-In 2018 we took the under 9s and under 11s to see Surrey play Glamorgan in the 20/20 Vitality Blast match.
+In 2019 we took a group to see Surrey play Sussex Sharks in the 20/20 Vitality Blast match.